 SAP Check-Points - SAP is evaluated at the end of each payment period.
-For cosmetology SAP will be checked when the student has completed 450, 900 and 1200 hours.
+For the 1500 hour program SAP will be checked when the student has been scheduled for 450, 900 and 1200 hours.

 Quantitative Standard - All students must complete a minimum of 67% of all clock hours attempted at each checkpoint.
 If a student fails to meet this standard the student will be placed on a financial aid SAP warning.